-Increased longevity means that by the year 2040 there could be more than 30 million Americans over the age of 85.
+Because of increased longevity, there could be more than 30 million Americans over the age of 85 by 2040, a demographic change with many ramifications.
 The certificate is designed for individuals interested in learning more about the aging process.
-For more information, call 480/965-3225 (ASU Main) or 602/543-6600 (ASU West).
+For more information, call 480/965-3225 (ASU Main) or 602/543-6642 (ASU West).